eduvpn/vpn-user-portal/CONFIG_CHANGES.md

-- due to the update of [php-saml-sp](https://github.com/fkooman/php-saml-sp/) from this version on, also the "friendly" names can be used for the attributes instead of just the `urn:oid` variant.
+- due to the update of [php-saml-sp](https://github.com/fkooman/php-saml-sp/) from this version on, also the "friendly" names can be used for the attributes instead of just the `urn:oid` variant with the `SamlAuthentication` plugin.
 See [this](https://github.com/fkooman/php-saml-sp/blob/7dfda19cfba2d5b84d3b2e99d6e77649cbc8bb7e/src/attribute_mapping.php#L32) file for a mapping